OlivierDevMaster/prokid-preview/tests/supabase/rls/reports/RLS_ACCESS_MATRIX.md

 ## Notes

-- Reports are private by default - only the author (professional) and recipient (structure) can view them
+- Reports are private by default - only the author (professional) and the structure that created the mission can view them
 - Professionals can only create, update, and delete their own reports
+- Professionals can only create reports for missions assigned to them (enforced by database trigger)
-- Structures can view reports they received but cannot modify them (they are read-only for received reports)
+- Structures can view reports for missions they created but cannot modify them (they are read-only)
 - Admins have full access to all operations on all reports
 - The `author_id` field in the `reports` table references `professionals.user_id` and is used to enforce ownership
-- The `recipient_id` field in the `reports` table references `structures.user_id` and is used to grant read access to structures
+- The `mission_id` field in the `reports` table references `missions.id` and is used to grant read access to structures (via `missions.structure_id`)